 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Cincinnati State, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Cincinnati State, approximately 51% of students took out student loans averaging $3,299 a year.
-That adds up to $13,196 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Cincinnati State, approximately 75% of students took out student loans averaging $4,798 a year.
+That adds up to $19,192 over four years for those students.

-The student loan default rate at Cincinnati State is 21.2%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Cincinnati State is 13.5%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Cincinnati State are given below.